openqasm/openqasm/source/language/delays.rst

 piece inside.
 The ``verbatim`` modifier is simply a compiler flag to let compiler passes ignore the boxed region.
 For example, gates will not be re-ordered or be cancelled in a ``verbatim`` box.
 The only two compiler passes that look inside a ``verbatim`` box are (1) the pass the resolves timing and duration (2) the pass that links gates to their ``defcal``.
-As a result, having any of the following high-level constructs in a ``verbatim`` box will result in a runtime error since related compiler passes will not be able to look inside to properly compile these:
+As a result, having any high-level constructs in a ``verbatim`` box that requires other compiler passes will result in a runtime error since related compiler passes will not be able to look inside to properly compile them.
+Examples include:

 -  Virtual qubits